CNAG-Biomedical-Informatics/convert-pheno/docs/omop-cdm.md

    <figcaption>Image extracted from www.ohdsi.org</figcaption>
 </figure>

-The OMOP-CDM is designed to be database-agnostic, which means that it can be implemented using different relational database management systems (RDBMS) such as Oracle, PostgreSQL, Microsoft SQL Server or MySQL/MariaDB.
-Among these options, PostgreSQL is a popular choice within the community due to its open-source nature, strong compliance with SQL standards, and robust features for querying large datasets.
+The **OMOP-CDM** is designed to be database-agnostic, which means it can be implemented using different relational database management systems, with **PostgreSQL** being a popular choice.

-Convert-Pheno is capable of performing both file-based conversions (from PostgreSQL exports in `.sql` or from any other SQL database via `.csv` files) and real-time conversions from WebAPI data or SQL queries (as long as the data has been converted to the accepted JSON format).
+`Convert-Pheno` is capable of performing both **file-based conversions** (from PostgreSQL exports in `.sql` or from any other SQL database via `.csv` files) and **real-time conversions** (e.g., from [WebAPI](https://github.com/OHDSI/WebAPI) data or [SQL queries](http://cdmqueries.omop.org)) as long as the data has been converted to the accepted JSON format.

+!!!
+Warning "About OMOP-CDM longitudinal data"
+         OMOP-CDM stores `visit_occurrence_id` for each `person_id` in the `VISIT_OCCURRENCE table`.
+However, [Beacon v2 Models](https://docs.genomebeacons.org/schemas-md/individuals_defaultSchema) currently lack a way to store longitudinal data.
+To address this, we added a property named `_visit` to each record, which stores visit information.
+This property will be serialized only if the `VISIT_OCCURRENCE` table is provided.

 ## OMOP as input